 Mechanical Engineering Laboratory

-The main mechanical engineering laboratory is a large open-plan space designed to accommodate the study of thermo-fluids, solid mechanics and dynamics.
+Our mechanical engineering laboratory is designed for study of thermofluids, solid mechanics and dynamics.
 It also has an area with machine tools for manufacture of student designs.

-The materials laboratory houses a wide range of facilities for material microstructure examination and properties testing.
-Equipment incudes microscopes and various properties testers for tensile testing, fatigue testing, wear testing, corrosion testing, hardness testing and impact testing.
+The materials laboratory has facilities for material microstructure examination and properties testing.
+Equipment incudes microscopes and various properties testers for tensile, fatigue, wear, corrosion, hardness, and impact testing.

-This is a dedicated laboratory for the study of dynamics and control, equipment in this laboratory allows you to study gyroscope theory, vibration theory, no-linear control, inertia bending etc.
+The dynamics and control laboratory allows you to study gyroscope theory, vibration theory, non-linear control and inertia bending.

 More flexible ways to learn

 We offer an equitable and inclusive approach to learning and teaching for all our students.
 Known as the Universal Design for Learning (UDL), our teaching approach has been recognised as sector leading.
 UDL means we offer a wide variety of support, facilities and technology to all students, including those with disabilities and specific learning differences.

 Just one of the ways we do this is by using ‘DMU Replay’ – a technology providing all students with anytime access to audio and/or visual material of lectures.
 This means students can revise taught material in a way that suits them best, whether it's replaying a recording of a class or adapting written material shared in class using specialist software.